Who we are

 These regulations establish standards with regard to attendance, academic status, age, years of participation, transfers, physical fitness, sportsmanship and amateurism.
 While the FHSAA is obligated to enforce these rules without favor or exception, the bylaws do provide a procedure by which students who are unduly hardshipped by the regulations may seek relief by requesting that their school file an appeal on their behalf.
 If a person deems any existing rule undesirable, that individual has the opportunity to generate change through the local high school representative or the Association’s Public Liaison Advisory Committee.
 Each may propose to repeal or reword the rule and have that person’s change submitted to a vote of the Association’s Representative Assembly.

-Any public or private school in Florida, recognized by the Florida Department of Education, may become a member of the FHSAA by completing a membership application on which it agrees to adopt and abide by the FHSAA Bylaws, as well as all regulations and policies established by the Association’s Board of Directors.
+Any public or private school in Florida, recognized by the Florida Department of Education, or any formal home education cooperative, may become a member of the FHSAA by completing a membership application on which it agrees to adopt and abide by the FHSAA Bylaws, as well as all regulations and policies established by the Association’s Board of Directors.

 The Association accomplishes its aims and serves its member schools through the following administrative structure: